sgodanas/nxt_graphs_usd/Example.md

 ##### nodes

- - CreateNew:
+ - CreateNew: Creates a new empty layer with the given identifier.
- - StageOpen:
+ - StageOpen: Attempt to find a matching existing stage in a cache if UsdStageCacheContext objects exist on the stack.
+Failing that, create a new stage and recursively compose prims defined within and referenced by the layer at filePath, which must already exist.
- - RootLayerSave:
+ - RootLayerSave: Save out the Root layer to a stage.
- - GetPrimAtPath:
+ - GetPrimAtPath: Returns the prim at the given path.
- - GetPropertyNames:
+ - GetPropertyNames: Return all of this prim's property names (attributes and relationships), including all builtin properties
- - GetAttribute:
+ - GetAttribute: Return a UsdAttribute with the name given.
  - SetAttribute:
  - SetDefaultPrim:
  - GetDefaultPrim: